Skip to main content

 Lifestyle interventions directly modulate the liver’s production of SHBG, which in turn recalibrates the proportion of testosterone that is biologically active.

 This can lead to a clinical picture that appears confusing at first glance.
 An individual’s total testosterone level might remain stable or even show a slight decrease.
 Simultaneously, the rise in SHBG binds up more of this total pool.
-The resulting calculation of may also appear lower.
+The resulting calculation of free testosterone may also appear lower.

 The Direct Impact of Diet and Exercise